 - 99. Huaihua City Yuda Wood Co.
 Ltd., based in Huaihua City, Hunan Province ("Yuda Wood"), was a major supplier of Sino during the Class Period.
-Yuda Wood was founded in April 2006 and, from 2007 until 2010, its business with Sino totaled approximately 152,164 Ha. - Period.
+Yuda Wood was founded in April 2006 and, from 2007 until 2010, its business with Sino totaled approximately 152,164 Ha. - 100.
+Yuda Wood was a Supplier that was controlled by Sino-Forest during the Class Period.
 In the Second Interim Report, the Independent Committee of the Board of Directors of Sino-Forest Corporation ("IC") acknowledged that "there is evidence suggesting close cooperation [between Sino and Yuda Wood] (including administrative assistance, possible payment of capital at the time of establishment, joint control of certain of Yuda Wood's RMB bank accounts and the numerous emails indicating coordination of funding and other business activities)" [emphasis added]. - 101.
 The fact that Yuda Wood was a related party of Sino-Forest during the Class Period was a material fact and was required to be disclosed under Canadian GAAP, but, during the Class Period, that fact was not disclosed by Sino-Forest in any of the Financial Statements, MD&As, Prospectuses, Offering Memoranda, or otherwise. - 102.
 From 2007 to 2010, Yuda Wood was purportedly Sino-Forest's largest Supplier, accounting for 18% of all purchases in the BVI Model.
 Sino-Forest claimed to have paid Yuda Wood approximately \$650 million during that time.
-Because Yuda Wood was Sino-Forest's largest Supplier, both E&Y (during the course of its audits)\ and the Underwriter Defendants (as part of their due diligence) should have closely scrutinized the relationship between the Yuda Wood and Sino-Forest and the transactions between the companies.
+Because Yuda Wood was Sino-Forest's largest Supplier, both E&Y (during the course of its audits) and the Underwriter Defendants (as part of their due diligence) should have closely scrutinized the relationship between the Yuda Wood and Sino-Forest and the transactions between the companies.